It now takes just seconds to scan your energy bill's personalised QR code to get an instant energy comparison. Uswitch explains how to do it.

 Once scanned, the reader interprets the code’s data, and then can display that information in either text format or by taking the user to a mobile-optimised webpage.

-If your energy supplier has 50,000 customers or more (that's all the big six plus the larger small suppliers like Ovo and First Utility), you already have a personalised QR code on your bill.
+If your energy supplier has 50,000 customers or more (that's all the big six plus the larger small suppliers like OVO and Shell Energy), you definitely have a QR code on your bill.

-If you manage your account online, simply log in to view your bill - your digital bill will also carry the code, which you scan on the screen.
+If you manage your account online, simply log in to view your bill .
+Your digital bill will also carry the code, which you scan on the screen — no need to print it off to scan it.

 Your bill's QR code will contain all the info you need to compare and switch energy supplier.